 Another interesting symptom that could point to low stomach acid is post-nasal drip.
 This is because when the contents of the stomach travel up to the esophagus (as it does in acid reflux), this can lead to irritation of the nasal passages and the sinuses, which then may react by producing mucus that drips into the throat.

 What is Betaine HCl and Pepsin?

-Betaine HCl and pepsin are naturally occurring components of gastric juice that make nutrients and amino acids from our protein containing foods more bioavailable by breaking down protein bonds.
-They are especially important for proper absorption of protein, calcium, B12, and iron.
+Betaine HCl and pepsin (also known as betaine hydrochloride and pepsin, or simply betaine and pepsin) are naturally occurring components of gastric juice that make nutrients and amino acids from our protein-containing foods more bioavailable, by breaking down protein bonds.
+They are especially important for the proper absorption of protein, calcium, B12, and iron.

 Pepsin is a naturally occurring digestive enzyme that breaks apart proteins into smaller pieces so they can be properly absorbed by the small intestine.
 In supplements, pepsin is usually derived from porcine sources.